 The operational characteristics of Fort Mac are fundamentally identical to XL.
 This includes both traditional dual control levers and the optional steering wheel setup.
 It’s only difference comes with the addition of tracks.
 Fort Mac utilizes four wheel motors – two per each side, one at the frontmost wheel and one at the rearmost.
 Center wheels are idlers, just like a tank.
 Thus, tracks must be installed at all times.

-Driving the Fort Mac with Chevron tracks is identical to driving an XL with Chevron tracks.
+Driving the Fort Mac with Ripsaw tracks is identical to driving an XL with Ripsaw tracks.
 As the tracks cannot be removed, users must be cautious about driving across certain terrains.
 On maintained landscapes do not make sudden turns as it will uproots grass, and on pavement sharp turns can prematurely wear out the rubber track.
 Tracks significantly increase driving capabilities in mud, swamp and snow conditions.

 Fort Mac stands above the model lineup in maintenance.
 Aside from oil changes, tire pressure, and greasing just four wheel bearings, there are no other basic maintenance requirements.
 Hydraulic motors directly driving the wheels eliminates chain and almost all components.
 Over the commercial lifespan of a Vengeance, XL and Fort Mac where maintenance time costs a company money, Fort Mac will be more cost effective than an XL, and significantly more so than a Vengeance.

 Fort Mac is truly at home in heavy duty commercial environments.
 It was designed to operate in the Fort McMurray oil fields at a high duty cycle.
-As Chevron tracks are always installed, it’s desired terrain is mud, swamp and snow.
+As Ripsaw tracks are always installed, it’s desired terrain is mud, swamp and snow.
 It has proven itself in rental fleets, utility maintenance, and remote location travel.
 Those who travel to locations where maintenance is limited, consider the Fort Mac.